checkdigit/eslint-plugin/docs/rules/require-aws-bare-bones.md

 # Enforce Bare-Bones AWS SDK v3 Client Usage

-Ensure that only bare-bones AWS SDK v3 clients, lib and commands are imported and used.
+Ensure that only bare-bones AWS SDK v3 clients, libs, and commands are imported and used.
 Importing and using aggregated clients (e.g., `S3`, `DynamoDB`) is disallowed to promote modularization and enable better tree-shaking for reduced bundle size.

 ## Fail